 Programmatic advertising is a specialized type of data-driven advertising that uses computers and algorithms to assist legal marketers in reaching their target audiences in real-time.
 Programmatic is not the future of advertising; it’s already here.
-In fact, it is already accounting for over 60% of all digital advertising budget expenses for the year.
+In fact, by the end of 2021, 88% of digital display marketing in the US is projected to be done via programmatic advertising.
 Benefits of programmatic advertising for law firms include better targeting, streamlined campaign management and ad spend efficiencies.
 In this guide, we’ll arm you with the core programmatic advertising concepts you need to know in order to wrap your head around this complex space.

 What is Programmatic Advertising?

 Programmatic advertising is defined as the use of machine learning to buy advertising in real-time.
 Essentially, it’s the same thing as buying ad space as advertisers would normally, except the bidding process is done in milliseconds instead of the hours or days that human negotiation would take.
 It’s a common misconception that programmatic ad inventory is limited to display ads but in fact, marketers can also purchase native and video placements with programmatic advertising.
 There are different types of programmatic auctions that make this all work (see below).

 With programmatic advertising, targeting tactics are used to segment audiences using data so that advertisers only pay for ads delivered to the right people.
 With programmatic, law firm marketers are empowered to serve ads to relevant audiences based on data including (but not limited to) demographics, geography, online search behaviors and device usage.
 This data that allows for incredibly accurate targeting of desired audiences is sorted and managed in Data-Management Platforms (DMPs).